(00) negative_space — board advisory & expert product leadership

 that led to Just Walk Out technology, where i spent four years as the de facto technical product leader for how the system was built — from cameras to computer vision models to the human-in-the-loop operations that made the AI actually work. i scaled that operations team from 20 to 1,000+ and grew from manager to GM leading product, engineering, UX, data science, and data engineering.

-arc to present
+the arc to present

 after that, i built the orchestration layer at prime video that balanced personalized content, editorial placements, business-priority overrides, and display advertising for 200M+ monthly viewers. at ring, i led a small senior team defining a new category of RF-based hardware and AI-driven software experiences. now i lead product and design at dedrone by axon — counter-drone systems integrating RF sensors, radar, cameras, and electronic warfare, deployed across 1,000+ sites in 33 countries, protecting 53 airports and critical infrastructure for 6 of the 7 G-7 governments.